 now.”, the old wise chieftain said.

-If you have any questions or suggestions so far or if you want to venture guesses about some ver-words then just drop me a comment.
+And of course, if you have any questions or suggestions so far or if you want to venture guesses about some ver-words then just leave me a comment.

 I hope you liked it and see you next time.